Tom Telesco: Indianapolis Colts

-San Diego/Los Angeles Chargers
+San Diego / Los Angeles Chargers

 On January 9, 2013, Chargers President Dean Spanos chose Tom Telesco as the team's new general manager.
-Telesco was hired after long time Chargers general manager A.J.
-Smith was fired in 2013.
+Telesco was hired after long time Chargers general manager A. J. Smith was fired in 2013.
 He inherited a team that had not made the playoffs since 2009 and been underachieving due to injuries and poor depth.
 At 40 years old, Telesco became the youngest general manager in Chargers history and one of the youngest general managers in the NFL.
-The new GM said the Chargers will be a draft-driven organization that will use free agents to supplement the roster.
+Telesco said the Chargers would be a draft-driven organization that would use free agents to supplement the roster.
+He was fired on December 15, 2023, after 11 years with the team, along with coach Brandon Staley, following a lopsided loss to the Las Vegas Raiders, which ended in a 63–21 defeat.

+Las Vegas Raiders

+On January 23, 2024, Telesco was named general manager of the Las Vegas Raiders.
+On January 9, 2025, Telesco was fired by the Raiders.

 Personal life

-Telesco is married to Larah, and they have three children: daughter Elena and sons Thomas and Nicholas.
+Telesco is married to Larah, and they have three children.
 Telesco is a friend of David Caldwell, who served as the general manager for the Jacksonville Jaguars from 2013 to 2020.
 The two knew each other from their days at St. Francis High School, John Carroll University as well as when they were Colts executives.
 When he was playing for the Blue Streaks football team he was also teammates with Chris Polian and Greg Roman.
 The 1995 squad also included Josh McDaniels, Nick Caserio and London Fletcher.